Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Besides various technical contributions to phase estimation and error mitigation, the key focus of this work is to develop a framework for pulling fully-fault-tolerant algorithms back towards the early-fault-tolerant regime, and for estimating the savings that can be gained from the ability to trade error rates for physical qubit counts.
+Besides various technical contributions to phase estimation and error mitigation, the key focus of this work is to develop a framework that adapts fully fault-tolerant algorithms to the early-fault-tolerant regime and quantifies the savings achieved by trading error rates for physical qubit counts.
 Such a framework requires a full-stack treatment of quantum algorithm compilation, including a robust treatment of the output of a noisy quantum computer.
-From here, improvements in logical gates, QEC codes, or algorithms for Hamiltonian simulation can be immediately tested in our Qualtran~\cite{harrigan2024expressinganalyzingquantumalgorithms} based framework in a plug-and-play fashion.
-The importance of this is highlighted, e.g., by very recent improvements in cultivating T gates \cite{gidney2024magicstatecultivationgrowing}, that will significantly reduce the resource estimates presented here and also make it necessary to go beyond just T gate counting.
-This also allows us to consider other QEC architectures, e.g. those with long-range connectivity and/or using alternative codes to the 2D surface code~\cite{bluvsteinLogical2024, dasilvaDemonstration2024}.
-As we observe in Fig.~\ref{fig:ftqc-res-comparison}, with current methods, qubit counts can be reduced by a factor $2-3$, but with overheads of a factor $10$-$100$ in runtime, which is a significant cost.
-This is a slightly sobering result for the field of early fault-tolerance, and comes from the gain in physical qubit count with logical circuit depth (Eq.~\eqref{eq:qubit_savings}) being only logarithmic.
+Improvements in logical gates, QEC codes, or Hamiltonian simulation algorithms can be immediately tested within our code, which relies on Qualtran~\cite{harriganExpressing2024} for computing logical costs, in a plug-and-play fashion.
+The importance of this adaptability is highlighted by recent advances in T-gate cultivation~\cite{gidneyMagic2024}, which will significantly reduce the resource estimates presented here and necessitate going beyond simple T-gate counting.
+Additionally, our approach allows for exploring alternative QEC architectures, such as those with long-range connectivity and using non-surface codes~\cite{bluvsteinLogical2024,silvaDemonstration2024}.
+As illustrated in Fig.~\ref{fig:ftqc-res-comparison}, with current methods, qubit counts can be reduced by a factor $2-3$, but with significant overheads of a factor $10$-$100$ in runtime.
+This result, while somewhat sobering for early fault-tolerance research, stems from the fact that the gain in physical qubit count from increased logical circuit depth [Eq.~\eqref{eq:qubit_savings}] is only logarithmic.